RealJTG/SublimeGPG/README.md

 Flaws and limitations
 ---------------------

-- Except on OS X, the passphrase prompt does not hide the text entered.
-On other OSes, do *not* use this while someone is looking over your shoulder!
-(If someone knows good ways to pop up a secure passphrase entry dialog on Linux or Windows, I would appreciate knowing how.)
+- On Windows, the passphrase prompt does not hide the text entered: do *not* use this while someone is looking over your shoulder!
+Linux will also use an insecure passphrase prompt if `zenity` is not installed.

 - Signatures can only be created with the default key (the first key in the secret key ring, or else the default specified in gpg.conf).